Privacy policy

 How do we use your personal data?

-We will process any of your personal data, for the following reasons: to provide you with the services you have requested; to comply with applicable laws and regulations; for administrative purposes; to assess enquiries; and to provide you with information about us and our services.
+We will process any of your personal data, for the following reasons: to provide you with the services you have requested; to manage our relationship with you as a member; to comply with applicable laws and regulations; for administrative purposes; to assess enquiries; and to provide you with information about us and our services.

 Processing of your personal data will be in accordance with our obligations under applicable data protection laws and regulations